kylebittinger/usedist/README.md

     ## C  0 15 10

 Note that we provide bare column names in the call to `pivot_to_numeric_matrix()`.
-This function, and the next, require some extra packages to be installed.
+This function requires some extra packages to be installed.
 They are listed as suggestions for `usedist`.
 If the aditional packages are not installed on your system, you’ll get an error message with the missing packages listed.

 The matrix format is what we need for distance calculations.
 If you want to convert from long format and use a custom distance function, you can